braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/rudderstack.md

 To enable the integration, you will need to map the RudderStack methods to Braze, as described in step 4.

 {% alert note %}
-All of RudderStack's server-side SDKs (Java, Python, Node.js, Go, Ruby) support only Cloud Mode.
-This is because their server-side SDKs operate in the RudderStack backend, and cannot load any Braze-specific SDK.
+RudderStack's server-side SDKs (Java, Python, Node.js, Go, Ruby) support only Cloud Mode.
+This is because their server-side SDKs operate in the RudderStack backend and cannot load any Braze-specific SDK.
 {% endalert %}

 {% alert important %} The server-to-server integration does not support Braze's UI features, such as push notifications or in-app messaging.
-These features are, however, supported by the Device Mode integration. {% endalert %}
+These features are, however, supported by the Device Mode integration.
+{% endalert %}

 ## Step 4: SDK methods